kdgregory/log4j-aws-appenders/docs/client.md

 application code.
 This method must return an appropriate SDK client, which will then be used to write to the destination.
 This is intended to support client configuration that isn't otherwise covered by the appender (for example, using an HTTP proxy).

-> Note: if you provide a client factory method, the appender will not try any other mechanisms.

 If unable to invoke the client method, the appender will report the error using the logging framework's internal status logger.
 It will not fallback to another client